jonneff/textfit/README.md

 The results of processing 908 GB of data are shown in the static file logistic_regression.html.

+logistic_regression.py contains just the Python source code for this project.

 ## 2. Algorithm, Features, Scaling and Filtering

 The figure below shows the basic approach used in textfitXL.